Dunera

 After 10 years of separation to his family in Brazil

-The family returned to Germany in 1958.
-Dr Wasser, already of retirement age, opens his paediatric practice in the West Berlin neighborhood of Onkel Toms Hütte (part of today’s Steglitz Zehlendorf district) in a terraced house at Am Fuchspass number 4, which he runs until his retirement in 1965.
-He also supported the Pastor-Braune-Haus[42] Pastor-Braune-Haus, retrieved May 15, 2023., a home for disabled children in the Lankwitz neighborhood.
+The Wasser couple returned to Germany in 1958.
+Dr. Wasser, already of retirement age, opened his paediatric practice in the West Berlin district of Onkel Toms Hütte (in today’s Steglitz Zehlendorf district) in the terraced house at Am Fuchspass number 4, which he ran until his final retirement in 1965.
+He also supports the Pastor-Braune-Haus[48] Homepage Pastor-Brauine-Haus (German), retrieved May 15, 2023., a home for disabled children in the Lankwitz district.
 From 1967, the West Berlin telephone directory lists a residential address in the Schöneberg district.

 Dr Wasser’s fate is an example of the catastrophic losses caused by the National Socialist persecution of Jewish intellectuals.
 “More than half of the doctors working as paediatricians in 1933 were affected; the regime took away their profession, title, environment, dignity and, for many, their lives,” writes medical historian Prof. Dr phil.
 Eduard Seidler[49] Eduard Seidler, preface for "Jüdische Kinderärzte 1933 – 1945.
 Entrechtet – geflohen -ermordet", Freiburg 2014, retrieved April 23, 2023..
 In 2000, he published the documentation “Jüdische Kinderärzte 1933 – 1945.
 Entrechtet – geflohen – ermordet” (Jewish pediatricians 1933 – 1945.
 Deprived of their rights – fled – murdered).
 The German Society for Pediatrics and Adolescent Medicine (DGKJ) maintains an online database[50] Database of the DGKJ with around 800 names of persecuted Jewish paediatricians. with information about the persecuted and murdered pediatricians.
 The entry there for Dr Wasser and the information that he too – like the author’s father – was a Dunera Boy inspired this article.
 Research in this database led to another Jewish paediatrician and Dunera Boy: Dr Hans Frankenstein from Görlitz also came to the Australian internment camps via the Kitchener Camp and with the Dunera.